 1. It Is Antibacterial And Heals Wounds

-2. It Lubricates And Tones Dry Skin
+3. It Lubricates And Tones Dry Skin

-Castor oil is also used as a common massage oil for its moisturizing effects.
-Massaging the body with castor oil before bath not only keeps the body hydrated and moisturized, but also induces good sleep.6 Such an oil bath is recommended once every week for a healthy and supple skin.
+This property of castor oil is what makes it a primary ingredient in many branded skin care products.
+It is also used as a common massage oil for its moisturizing effects.
+Massaging the body with castor oil before bath not only keeps the body hydrated and moisturized but also induces good sleep.6 Such an oil bath is recommended once every week for a healthy and supple skin.

 Castor oil can also be used on hands and feet before going to bed to keep them soft.
 In some cultures, women who have just had children massage their breasts with castor oil as it is believed to stimulate the mammary glands and increase the flow of breast milk.

-A hydrogenated version of the oil is also used in skin cleansing agents mixed with substances like liquid paraffin, colorants, and perfumes to clean out the pores and keep the skin youthful for longer.7 Castor oil is also known to work wonders for mild acne, thanks to the fatty acids present in the oil.
+A hydrogenated version of the oil is also used in skin cleansing agents mixed with substances like liquid paraffin, colorants, and perfumes to clean out the pores and keep the skin youthful for longer.10 Castor oil is also known to work wonders for mild acne, thanks to the antibacterial fatty acids present in the oil.

 How To Use Castor Oil For Skin Problems

 Castor oil is one of the must-have oils in your pantry because of its many proven health benefits.
 However, do not ingest it without supervision as it has been found to lead to diarrhea and dehydration.
-Pregnant women and lactating mothers too should not ingest it orally.
+Pregnant women and lactating mothers too should not ingest it.
 So with a little care, you can achieve soft, beautiful skin.

 References [ + ]

 |1.||↑||Lefeber, Yvonne, and Henk WA Voorhoeve.
 Indigenous customs in childbirth and child care.
-Uitgeverij Van Gorcum, 1998.P-56.|
+Uitgeverij Van Gorcum, 1998, p.56.|

-|2.||↑||Castor Oil and its Chemistry, University of Wisconsin Eau Claire.|
+|2.||↑||Castor Oil and its Chemistry.
+University of Wisconsin Eau Claire.|

 |3.||↑||Díez-Pascual, Ana M., and Angel L. Díez-Vicente.
 “Wound healing bionanocomposites based on castor oil polymeric films reinforced with chitosan-modified ZnO nanoparticles.”
 Biomacromolecules 16, no. 9 (2015): 2631-2644.|

-|4, 6.||↑||Ladda, Padma Laxmikant, and Rupali Bhimashankar Kamthane.
+|6, 9.||↑||Ladda, Padma Laxmikant, and Rupali Bhimashankar Kamthane.
 “Ricinus Communis(Castor): An overview.”
 International Journal of Research in Pharmacology & Pharmacotherapeutics 3, no. 2 (2014): 136-144.|

-|5.||↑||Nur, Waeil Ali.
+|8.||↑||Nur, Waeil Ali.
 “Skin treatment compositions and methods of use.”
 U.S. Patent 8,399,030, issued March 19, 2013.|

-|7.||↑||Stolz, Hermann-Josef, Robert Bornicke, and Manfred Matzel.
+|10.||↑||Stolz, Hermann-Josef, Robert Bornicke, and Manfred Matzel.
 “Skin cleansing agent with particles containing hydrogenated castor oil.”
 U.S. Patent 8,563,492, issued October 22, 2013.|